 SMARTnet at Mt Kent Observatory

 Mt Kent Observatory hosts the Australian space debris optical tracking station of the DLR German Aerospace Center SMARTnet (Small Aperture Robotic Telescope network) program.
 Space debris is a significant “Space Situational Awareness” problem for the space industry.
 SMARTnet is focused on monitoring the geostationary ring of debris in low Earth orbit, and so requires a network of stations to monitor all longitudes of the night sky.
-SMARTnet at Mt Kent is funded by the DLR for the coming decade, with USQ and DLR scientists working with each other remotely to maintain operations.
+SMARTnet at Mt Kent is funded by the DLR for the coming decade, with UniSQ and DLR scientists working with each other remotely to maintain operations.